chazbi/WeWork_Demand_Forecasting_Project/README.md

 # WeWork
 This is the demand forecasting project I've done at WeWork.
-The project aims to incorporate market demand into predicting WeWork's building occupancy and empowering pricing strategies.
+The project aims to incorporate market demand and 'community sense' into predicting WeWork's building occupancy and empowering pricing strategies.

 The data cleaning & manipulation pseudo-code can be found in the SQL file while the feature engineering and model training pseudo-codes can be found in the R file.
 The models explored are the linear regression, random forest and XGBoost.